This is a fast, fun ride, offering some of the best horses and most exciting game viewing in Africa.

-On the Tuli Trail, you stay at a number of wilderness camps including two nights at Two Mashatus, Liana Camp, Kgotla Camp and Zeederberg Camp.
+On the Tuli Trail, you stay at a number of wilderness camps including three nights at Two Mashatus, two nights at Kgotla Camp and one night at Majale River Camp and Liana Camp.

 These wilderness camps all offer accommodation in canvas ‘A’ frame tents with beds (made up with sheets and duvets) and additional blankets for colder nights.
-Liana Camp and Zeederberg Camp have bucket showers and long-drop loos, which may be shared.
+Liana Camp has bucket showers and long-drop loos, which may be shared.
 Kgotla Camp has shared flushing loos and hot running water.

-One night is spent at Kanda Camp, which is made up of rustic cabins.
+One night is spent at Majale River Camp, which is made up of rustic cabins.
 This camp has shared secluded outdoor shower and toilet facilities.